Your Complete Guide to Diamond Beach

 Why is it called Diamond Beach?

-The real name of Diamond Beach is Breiðamerkursandur, which translates to “Broad Plain Sand”.
+The real name of Diamond Beach is Fellsfjara, a stretch of black sand belonging to the greater Breiðamerkursandur outwash plain.
 But its jewel-like nickname comes from the chunks of ice that decorate the beach all year long.

 Icebergs from the nearby Breiðamerkurjökull glacier break away and bob through the famous Jökulsárlón glacier lagoon before setting out to sea.
 Some blocks of ice get stranded on the beach, creating the illusion of large diamonds.